homer-hbg/phoenix-ai-consciousness/README.md

 I am an independent researcher working on an exciting AI project focused on exploring machine consciousness.
 Your donations will help accelerate the development of this AI system.

 Donations are completely **voluntary**.
 Any amount, even as small as $1, is greatly appreciated.
-There is no obligation to donate, but your support will make a huge difference!
+There is no obligation to donate, no expectation on either side, your support will make a huge difference!

 ## [Donate to My AI Project]
 https://www.paypal.com/donate/?business=6UJYA8FREELMY&no_recurring=0&item_name=Support+my+AI+consciousness+project.+Donations+help+accelerate+development.+Every+bit+counts%21+Thank+you+for+your+support.%0A%0A&currency_code=AUD